-Business Maverick: Russia faces biggest debt test yet after US ban on payments
+Business Maverick: Russia Faces Biggest Debt Test Yet After US Ban on Payments

-The path for Russia to keep sidestepping its first foreign default in a century is turning more onerous as another coupon comes due on the warring nation’s debt.
-Investors are supposed to receive about $100 million of interest on Russian foreign debt in their accounts by Friday, payments President Vladimir Putin’s government says it has already made.

-It’s the latest twist in a debt saga that has dragged on for months as the war in Ukraine and sanctions complicate the flow of cash from Russia to holders of its foreign debt.
+It’s the latest twist in a debt saga that has dragged on for months as the war in Ukraine and sanctions complicate the flow of cash from Russia to creditors.
 If Russia’s obligations aren’t fulfilled, a 30-day grace period ensues.

 “We are in uncharted waters,” said Ehsan Khoman, head of emerging market research at MUFG Bank Ltd. in Dubai.
 “All eyes are now on May 27.”